Shinypot8o/osml/syntax.md

 then in the real code you can go through and based on the object type and id, do things

+the reason this is the case is because this language is meant for cases where having things in order is not helpful

-# A BIT MORE MISC STUFF
+# MORE STUFF WITHIN SCENES

 ## scn6 {
+  ### OVERRIDES
   to change all default values of a name within a scene after a certain point, follow this syntax:
   ```osml